Robust crow

-The robust crow or slender-billed crow (Corvus viriosus) was a species of large, raven-sized crow that was endemic to the islands of Oahu and Molokai in the Hawaiian Islands during the Holocene.
+The robust crow or slender-billed crow (Corvus viriosus) is an extinct species of large, raven-sized crow that was endemic to the islands of Oahu and Molokai in the Hawaiian Islands during the Holocene.
 C. viriosus was frugivorous and was adapted for this with a long, slender bill.
-It was pushed to extinction due to the arrival of people and pests like rats.
+It was pushed to extinction after the arrival of humans, who destroyed its habitat and introduced invasive species like the Polynesian rat.

 Etymology

-The specific name viriosus comes from the Latin word viriosus meaning "robust" and "strong" after the species' larger size when compared to Corvus hawaiiensis and the sturdy construction of the holotype's cranium and mandible.
+The specific name viriosus comes from the Latin word viriosus meaning "robust" and "strong" after the species' larger size when compared to the Hawaiian crow and the sturdy construction of the holotype's cranium and mandible.

 Discovery and taxonomy

-Although it may have coexisted with humans, the first recorded fossils of Corvus viriosus were collected by Storrs L. Olson, an American ornithologist who was working for the National Museum of Natural History, USA at the time, on July 26, 1977 from a flooded cavern in Barbers Point, Oahu, Hawaiian islands, the fossils dating to the Quaternary.
+Although it may have coexisted with humans, the first recorded fossils of Corvus viriosus were collected by Storrs L. Olson, an American ornithologist who was working for the National Museum of Natural History, USA at the time, on July 26, 1977, from a flooded cavern in Barbers Point, Oahu, Hawaiian islands, the fossils dating to the Quaternary.
 The fossils from Barbers Point consisted of a single, incomplete skeleton (USNM 386435) that included a partial skull, mandible, and several postcranial elements that were found on the floor of the cavern near a specimen of the related Corvus impluviatus.
 Another specimen consisting only of a fragmentary skull and partial mandible of C. viriosus that was found on the Hawaiian island Molokai was also referred to C. viriosus.
 C. viriosus was not mentioned in a published scientific article until 1982 when Olson and fellow USNM ornithologist, Helen F. James, who nicknamed it the "slender-billed species", but it was properly named C. viriosus by the two in 1991, with the Oahu skeleton (USNM 386435) designated the holotype, name specimen, and the Molokai fossils (BBM-X 148156) were made the paratype, another specimen that is part of the type series of specimens.

 The geographic location and the close similarities between Hawaiian Corvus species suggests that all species originated from a single common ancestor that settled in Hawaii, as hypothesized by Olson & James (1991).
 However, the two stated that this ancestor, as well as the ancestor of Hawaiian ravens, was not from North America and instead came from Australasia.